MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ### What do Azure Stack Hub and Azure Stack HCI solutions have in common?

-Azure Stack HCI solutions feature the same Hyper-V based software-defined compute, storage, and networking technologies as Azure Stack Hub.
+Azure Stack HCI solutions feature the same Hyper-V-based software-defined compute, storage, and networking technologies as Azure Stack Hub.
 Both offerings meet rigorous testing and validation criteria to ensure reliability and compatibility with the underlying hardware platform.

 ### How are they different?

 With Azure Stack Hub, you run cloud services on-premises.
-You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud applications anywhere, managed with the Azure portal on-premises.
+You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud apps anywhere, managed with the Azure portal on-premises.

 With Azure Stack HCI, you run virtualized workloads on-premises, managed with Windows Admin Center and familiar Windows Server tools.
-You can optionally connect to Azure for hybrid scenarios such as cloud-based site recovery, monitoring, and others.
+You can optionally connect to Azure for hybrid scenarios like cloud-based site recovery, monitoring, and others.

 ### Why is Microsoft bringing its HCI offering to the Azure Stack family?